Conanbranch/ai4code-transformer-baseline/README.md

 - Clean up ranking
 - Double check on named paramaters in weight decay
-- Add Re-Init for pooler (I don't belive the pooler, but might as well have it place)

 ## To Do (Features)
 - Add Stochastic Weight Averaging (SWA)